All about the alternative work we promote and how it's created

 It’s not been easy trying to get inside the mind of this most incredible genius of words, yet the journey we started over 20 years ago has been exhilarating, to say the least.

 The Globe Theatre today performs Shakespeare’s plays in a Theatre close to their original physical setting; for us it is about revitalising his works using a non-physical ‘creative space’.

-Adapting his plays, finding new ways of performing them, putting them into new settings, is not what this is all about!
-Instead we believe the real benefit of his legacy is for us to be as radical and original as Shakespeare himself was; to write new challenging drama using the words, themes, and characters of his work as the raw material, much in the same way as DNA works.
+Finding new ways of performing his existing plays, putting them into new settings, is not what this is about!
+We believe the real benefit of his legacy is for us to be as radical and original as Shakespeare was himself; writing new, challenging drama using the words, themes, and characters of his work as the raw material, much in the same way as DNA works.
 In doing so we believe Shakespeare’s work can be kept fresh and relevant for audiences throughout the world, for all time.

 "This work is not just about keeping the finished works of Shakespeare alive.
 Even more important than that is the need to keep the mental processes and outlook he started well and truly alive, for all time.
 And even more importantly, learn just what it means to be 'AlternativeShakespearean'."

 We welcome interest from organisations and individuals who share similar views with regard to the legacy of Shakespeare, and who want to help extend the work he was able to do.
 We have identified these areas where partners might contribute:

 a) Universities and other organisations - to undertake independent research into AlternativeShakespeare

 b) Theatre companies - to contribute to our research work and also perform the plays coming out of our work